-By Maya Henry
+By Maya H.

 These peculiar times have shown how vital it is to have a strong support system.
 For many LGBTQ+ youth, a GSA is that community and is often the only place where they can be their proud, authentic, Queer and Trans selves.
 Unfortunately, many are quarantined with unaccepting families and no longer have access to that safe haven.
 But there’s a solution: transitioning to virtual GSAs.
 Connecting online can help restore that secure and comforting family we had at school, inform people about what’s going on politically and socially in the country, and ultimately organize in support of the national uprisings.